 They typically feed on coarse grasses and browse through thorny shrubs, and are often found in arid areas.

 Where to See Gemsbok: Kgalagadi Transfrontier Park • Camdeboo National Park

-Find helpful tips and more information with Zicasso’s South Africa Travel Guide or speak with a South Africa travel specialist who will help you plan your unique experience, with inspiration found on our South Africa Safari sample itineraries.
+Find helpful tips and more information with Zicasso’s South Africa travel guide or speak with a South Africa travel specialist who will help you plan your unique experience, with inspiration found on our South Africa safaris.